 They start you off with several templates to choose from, and you can go back and change/edit your template if you wish.
 With drag-and-drop management, free custom URLs, the ability to link to your social media accounts and lots of other features, you’re sure to find something to suit your needs.

-Prices start from $12 a month and you can stop or upgrade your subscription whenever you like.
+Prices start from £12 a month for personal use and £17 for business and you can stop or upgrade your subscription whenever you like.

 Although you are able to upload a favicon and a custom logo, font and colour options are limited.
 Copywriters wanting complete control over design elements like this may not like these restrictions.
 However, the fonts and colours available are modern and fitting.
 Quite simply, Carbonmade have done the choosing for you, which allows you to focus on other elements instead.